module Format: sig .. end

 tags.
 By default, tags are not active, hence the output is not

 decorated with tag information.
-Once set_tags
+Once set_tags is set to true,

 the pretty printer engine honours tags and decorates the output